-4 EXPERIMENTS
+4 Experiments

 We present our experiments for evaluating the effectiveness of GSE compared to shift explanations which ignore group structures.
-In what follows, we describe the experimental setup in Section 4.2, the datasets in Section 4.1, and our results in Section 4.3 and Section 4.4.
+In what follows, we describe the datasets and experimental setup in Section 4.1 and our results in Section 4.2.